-۲ Not Meeting Standards Professional development is typically "one size fits all" and there is little or no evidence of recognition of individual faculty needs.
+APPENDIX B: Part 1-Sample Evaluation Rubric for Base Pay Increases Sample Evaluation Instrument Name Location/Date al no Not Meeting Standards Professional development is typically "one size fits all" and there is little or no evidence of recognition of individual faculty needs.
 Below 1.0 Progressing The principal is aware of differentiated needs of faculty members, but there are few instances of differentiated professional development.
-1.0 to 1.9 ming oon vittes if these Proficient The principal has created learning plans for the faculty based upon identified needs.
+1.0 to 1.9 Proficient The principal has created learning plans for the faculty based upon identified needs.
 Professional development activities reflect the prioritized needs of these plans.
-2.0 to 2.9 ord of ked to - Exemplary 101 221 23 3.0 to 4.0 Leadership Dimension 3.0 Faculty Development 3.1 Understanding of faculty proficiencies and needs for further development.
+2.0 to 2.9 Exemplary In addition to proficient criteria, In addition to proficient criteria, The principal has also demonstrated a record of professional development opportunities linked to the needs of each faculty member.
+The principal personally participates in professional development to demonstrate a commitment to lifelong learning.
+3.0 to 4.0 Leadership Dimension 3.0 Faculty Development 3.1 Understanding of Infaculty proficiencies and needs for further development.